rainyrubyzhou/HMMPolish/readme.md

 cd HMMPolish/src
 python HMMPolish.py -h
 ```
-Successfull installation will end with usage information using above commands.
+Successful installation will end with usage information using the above commands.

 ## Usage of HMMPolish:
 >**Command Usage:**